Neue Menschen auf alter Erde

 Neue Menschen auf alter Erde: Eine Palästinafahrt (German: “New people on ancient soil: A tour to Palestine”) is a 1925 travel book by Felix Salten, depicting his 1924 visit to Mandatory Palestine.
-Like his 1931 travel volume Fünf Minuten Amerika, also Neue Menschen auf alter Erde was first published as a series of feuilletons in a Vienna newspaper.
-Salten himself considered these two books to be his foremost.
+Neue Menschen auf alter Erde was first published as a series of feuilletons in a Vienna newspaper.
+Salten considered it one of his two books worthy of special mention.

 Felix Salten was awakened to his Jewish heritage and to the cause of Zionism by the journalist and writer Theodor Herzl who in 1896 published the pamphlet Der Judenstaat and became a personal friend to Salten.
 Later, Salten contributed to Herzl’s newspaper Die Zeit.

 In 1902, Herzl published an influential utopian novel about a future Jewish state in Palestine, Altneuland, but he died in 1904, before his dream could become reality.
-During that era, however, anti-Semitic sentiments and pogroms drew Jews to immigrate to Palestine and to acquire land and to found settlements.
+During that era, however, antisemitic sentiments and pogroms drew Jews to immigrate to Palestine and to acquire land and to found settlements.

 Felix Salten’s tour of Palestine is situated after the third Aliyah, early 1924.
 His trip was partly funded by his friend and publisher Paul Zsolnay, and the feuilletons were published in Wiener Allgemeine Zeitung, starting 6 June 1924.

 Salten travelled via Egypt and Sinai to Jerusalem and visited several cities and settlements, including Tel Aviv, Ein Harod, Tel Yosef, Bethlehem, Rosh Pinna, Kinneret, and Haifa, to see how Herzl’s dream was being realized there.
 He also saw several Biblical sites.